Boise to see second heat wave of the spring. How high will temperatures rise?

 However, temperatures may gradually drop as clouds move in, the weather service said.

-“Cooler and wetter” spring weather is expected to return next week, the weather service said.
+“Cooler and wetter” spring weather is expected to return next week, according to the NWS.

 Will Boise heat wave break temperature records?

-Although Boise set multiple temperature records during a heat wave in late March, the weather in Boise should be milder this time around.
+Although Boise set multiple temperature records during a heat wave in late March, the weather should be milder this time around.

-May will still get off to an unseasonably hot start in Boise, where average high temperatures typically range from the mid- to high 60s this time of year, according to the temperature database.
+That means May still will get off to an unseasonably hot start in Boise, where average highs range from the mid- to high 60s this time of year, according to the temperature database.

 What’s the weather forecast for Boise?

-Monday is expected to be another mostly sunny day with high temperatures near 82 and an overnight low staying at 53.
+Monday is also expected to be mostly sunny, with a high temperature near 82 and an overnight low of 53.

 River levels are rising in Boise

-As the weather warms, melting snow can lift local river levels even higher, with dangerous consequences.
+As the weather warms, melting snow from the mountains can lift local river levels even higher, with dangerous consequences.

 “Flows are high and river conditions are changing quickly,” Float the Boise said on its website.
 “Use caution near the Boise River.”

-Water speeds were moving at 1,522 cubic feet per second along the Boise River on Wednesday, April 29.
+Water speeds were moving at 1,522 cubic feet per second along the Boise River on Wednesday.
+The annual summer river floating season is still a couple of months away.

 How to stay safe in the water

-The city of Boise offers these water safety tips for enjoying recreational activities:
+The city of Boise offers these water safety tips for enjoying recreational activities, once the weather warms and the Boise River is safe for all recreational use:

 This story was originally published April 29, 2026 at 12:33 PM.